 It encompassed a prominent faux-classical grill, with dual headlights on each side (hidden, preferably), and bladed fenders that protruded to various degrees.
 This face would soon adorn just about every Ford, Mercury and Lincoln, short of the smallest economy and sporty cars.

-And never more faithfully than on the ’77 Thunderbird, except for the texture of the grille and the mandatory five-mile bumpers.
+And never more faithfully so than on the ’77 Thunderbird.
 Lee might have just as well shut down the Ford Design Department and handed the job over to his gaggle of secretaries: cut and paste; stick it into the copier and reduce or expand by x percent.
 And a bit of snipping on the big C-Pillar, to create the suggestion of variety, if not creativity.